Duugu/wow_menu/readme ENGLISH.txt

 The script has two modes: "Login" and "Play".
 You can switch between them with ALT + F1.
 In "Login" mode, you can select characters and enter the game world with them, create new characters, switch to another server or delete characters.
-In "Play" mode, you can use the NUMPAD 7-8 keys to do right-clicks at tree different positions in the game.
-This function is used for looting in the game.
+In "Play" mode, you can use the NUMPAD 7 to do a right click at your feet in the game world.
+NUMPAD 8 is doing a left click at your feet in the game world.
+NUMPAD 9 is to auto align to the current audio beacon in the game world
-Use ALT + ESCAPE to unload/end the script (there's no audio feedback on that action!).
+Use ALT + ESCAPE to unload/end the script.

 2. Usage